microsoft/Windows-Machine-Learning/Tools/WinMLDashboard/README.md

  - Xgboost
  - LibSVM

-The tool also validates the converted model by evaluating the model with built-in Windows ML inference engine using fake or real input data on CPU or GPU.
+The tool also validates the converted model by evaluating the model with built-in Windows ML inference engine using synthetic (default) or real input data on CPU or GPU.

 ## Viewing and Editing Models